tp1845/React-Testing-TV-Show/README.md

 ### Stretch goals

-- There is an utility function in this project that contains an isolated pure function.
+- There is a utility function in this project that contains an isolated pure function.
 Look up how to do `unit tests` with Jest and test that function.

 - Look up the `TVMaze` API.
 Add a dropdown with the titles of some other popular shows.
 Add the user sequence of choosing a different show to fetch data for different shows.